Cybersecurity

 - Smishing & Vishing: Very similar to phishing, this is when criminals use automated dialing systems to call or text you with messages intended to trick you into sharing personal information.
 The message will direct you to a phone number or website that asks you for the information.

 - Anti-Virus: Install and update anti-virus software on all devices connected to the Internet.
-DETAILS 4 Details NameDetails ContentParagraphTo open the popup, press Shift+EnterTo open the popup, press Shift+Enter Delete

 - Back it up: Data loss doesn’t come with a warning.
 Automatically back up your critical data at least once a week.